-In this new monthly series, ‘Collectively creating change’, we highlight the work and impact of our grantee-partners.
-This month: Red Nacional de Mujeres en Defensa de la Madre Tierra (RENAMAT).
+On 9 August, International Day of the World's Indigenous Peoples, Mama Cash is honoured to highlight the work of our partner Red Nacional de Mujeres en Defensa de la Madre Tierra (RENAMAT).

 Zinc, silver, lead, tin, oil, and natural gas: Bolivia is a land rich in natural resources.
 However, these resources are both non-renewable and make up 80% of Bolivia’s exports.
 This is why industries such as mining are called ‘extractive’ - they extract resources from the land which can’t be replaced, and often damage the environment in the process.